 The internet is a volatile place, SERP pages, even more so.
 Trends and algorithms change in search engines without warning, and if you are not adaptive enough, it won’t take long to fall off the first-page ranking.

-An SEO audit will help you identify areas of improvement in your website that will ensure an enhanced performance in the search engines.
+An SEO audit will help you identify areas of improvement in your website that will ensure enhanced performance in the search engines.
 A comprehensive SEO audit, in the simplest of terms, is like a health check-up of your website, ensuring it remains search engine friendly.

-During an SEO audit, your website it checked against a checklist of factors that affect ranking.
+During an SEO audit, your website is checked against a checklist of factors that affect ranking.
 While there are a number of tools available but a custom website audit is recommended as it is designed specifically to the needs of your website.
 Follow this guide to do a customized SEO audit of your website:

-Conduct a crawl test
+Conduct a Crawl Test:

 Alternatively, you can even develop your own website crawler that will specifically target the areas that are important to you.